 Layer 2 network options

-In case you need to be able to communicate with dedicated servers in this VLAN, please consult our Creating Multiple vLANs in a vRack guide.
+If you want to be able to communicate with dedicated servers in this VLAN, please consult our Creating Multiple vLANs in a vRack guide.

 DHCP address distribution options